This data was revised on April 10th 2014

-This report presents results based on the longitudinal findings from Waves One and Two of the Life Opportunities Survey.
-A second report, focussing on the cross-sectional findings from the second wave of the survey, as well as additional longitudinal analyses, will be published in 2013.
+This report presents further results based on the longitudinal findings from Wave One and Two of the Life Opportunities Survey (LOS).

 Impairments relate to the loss of physiological and psychological functions of the body such as loss of sight, hearing, mobility or learning capacity and should be distinguished from medical conditions or loss of bodily structure.
 For example, glaucoma is a medical condition whereas loss of vision is the impairment it causes.
 Activity limitations are restrictions an individual may have in executing physical or mental tasks or actions as a result of their impairment, for example, being unable to read newsprint at arm’s length without glasses or other aids and adaptations.